 - Definition: A concussion is a brain injury caused by an impact to the head.
-Concussions range in severity from mild to severe, but they all share one common factor-they temporarily interfere with the way your brain works.
-Some people have obvious symptoms of a concussion (such as passing out or feeling lightheaded).
-Most people who have concussions never black out and many people, who have concussions, don't even realize it.
-Every concussion, no matter how mild, injures your brain and the injury needs time and rest to heal properly. - Symptoms: Headache, disorientation, dizziness, slurred speech, amnesia (loss of memory of events just preceding the blow), nausea or vomiting, double vision, "seeing stars", sensitivity to light, ringing in the ears, having coordination and balance problems - A player may not continue in sports until given permission by a physician if the player loses consciousness or experiences a delayed loss of consciousness (the injured person is awake, then loses consciousness) vomiting, confusion that does not go away quickly, extreme drowsiness, weakness or irritability or inability to walk, severe headache, loss of memory, keeps repeating the same thing over and over. - Immediately call emergency services If the person fails to regain consciousness after 2 minutes or the injury is severe, do not move the person.
+Concussions range in severity from mild to severe but they all share one common factor-they temporarilinterfere with the way your brain works.
+Some people have obvious symptoms of a concussion (such as passing out o feeling lightheaded).
+Most people who have concussions neve black out and many people, who have concussions, don't ever realize it.
+Every concussion, no matter how mild, injures you brain and the injury needs time and rest to heal properly. - Symptoms: Headache, disorientation, dizziness, slurred speech amnesia (loss of memory of events just preceding the blow) nausea or vomiting, double vision, "seeing stars", sensitivity to light, ringing in the ears, having coordination and balance problems - Immediately call emergency services If the person fails to regain consciousness after 2 minutes or the injury is severe, do not move the person.
 Prevent movement of the neck which may cause spinal injuries.
-If the person needs to vomit, carefully roll the person onto their side without turning the head.
+If the person needs to vomit carefully roll the person onto their side without turning the head.